 All support request forms can be found at support.bedrock.com, along with announcements of service outages and helpful solutions and answers to common issues you may be experiencing.

 - Regardless of severity/impact, enter a support request at support.bedrock.com.
 Please be sure to pick the appropriate impact level—if it's low, pick low.
 For clarity on what is critical and what is not, please see below.

-- If the issue is critical and during standard office hours (8am Eastern time to 5pm Pacific time, Monday through Friday), and you have not heard back in 20 minutes after submitting a request, please call the Bedrock Critical Hotline at (866) 224-1897, and choose option 1 for Retail Support and option 2 for Enterprise Apps.
+- If the issue is critical and during the Service Desk operating hours (8am Eastern time to 5pm Pacific time, Monday through Friday), and you have not heard back in 20 minutes after submitting a request, please call the Bedrock Critical Hotline at (866) 224-1897, and choose option 1 for Retail Support and option 2 for Enterprise Apps.

 - If the issue is critical and not during standard office hours, please call the Bedrock Critical Hotline at (866) 224-1897, choose option 1 for Retail Support and choose option 2 for Enterprise Apps.
 Also, we ask that a support request be entered for tracking purposes.

 - If the issue is not Critical/Urgent Site/Store DOWN, please enter a support request with the appropriate impact level.